letsrockit/public/ughpbg8-senior-ios-engineer.md

 We’re a small team that puts our product experience first.
 We foster a flexible work environment that is supportive but allows for autonomy so that everyone on the team can help us build towards our vision.
 Our engineers own what they build from start to finish.
 We ship to production multiple times per day and keep unnecessary process to a minimum so we can maintain our pace of rapid development.
 We value pragmatism, having pride in our work, and deep transparency at all levels.

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=ughpbg8-senior-ios-engineer) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=ughpbg8-senior-ios-engineer) to be redirected to the private repo.